blueant-allan/docker-cakephp4_php8/README.md

 ## Dockerfile development configuration

-For CakePHP version 4.x using running on PHP version 8.x.
-Ubuntu 20.04 as base image
+For CakePHP version 4.x running on PHP version 8.x.
+With Ubuntu 20.04 as base image

 Stack